ryandejaegher/hugo-starter/content/articles/how-to-make-wavy-transitions-squarespace-7.1.md

 show_large_twitter_card = false
 show_table_of_contents = false
 tags = ["design", "squarespace 7.1"]
-title = "How to make wavy transitions Squarespace 7.1" twitter_description = ""
+title = "How To Make Wavy Section Transitions In Squarespace 7.1" twitter_description = ""
 twitter_image = ""
 twitter_title = ""

 +++
-At some point after designing some sites you’ve probably noticed that your designs are falling into a pattern.
+At some point after designing some Squarespace site you’ve probably noticed that your designs are falling into a pattern.

 Your site design is starting to feel “**blocky**".